sohankolla/Projects/README.md

 # Projects
-Repository for any projects I create or work on
+Repository for any projects I make or work on